Joel-Data/The-Logistics-Auditor/README.md

-Analysis of 96,470 Veridi Logistics deliveries revealed that 8.1% of orders were delivered late with Northeast Brazil being the worst affected region — Alagoas state had the highest late delivery rate at 23.93%.
+Analysis of 96,470 Veridi Logistics deliveries revealed that 8.1% of orders were delivered late with Northeast Brazil being the worst affected region, Alagoas state had the highest late delivery rate at 23.93%.
 The data confirms the CEO's suspicion that late deliveries directly impact customer satisfaction.
-On Time deliveries averaged 4.29 stars while Super Late deliveries averaged only 1.79 stars — a drop of 2.5 stars.
+On Time deliveries averaged 4.29 stars while Super Late deliveries averaged only 1.79 stars, a drop of 2.5 stars.
 Audio and Electronics categories had the highest late delivery rates at 12-13% while Books and Telephony products performed best at 3-4%.
 Monthly trend analysis revealed crisis periods